Head and Neck Cancer

 - Pharynx: The pharynx is the tube that connects the nose to the esophagus.
 It has three parts: nasopharynx (behind the nose), oropharynx (middle of the pharynx, including soft palate, base of tongue, and tonsils), and hypopharynx (bottom of the pharynx).

 - Salivary Glands: These are the saliva-producing glands, in the mouth’s bottom and near the jawbone.

-- In Texas in 2015, 2,793 people were expected to be diagnosed with oral cavity/pharynx cancer and 840 with larynx cancer, resulting in 694 deaths and 302 deaths, respectively.
+- In Texas in 2018, 3,283 people are expected to be diagnosed with oral cavity/pharynx cancer and 980 with larynx cancer, resulting in 765 deaths and 310 deaths, respectively.

-- In the United States, head and neck cancers comprise about 3 percent of all cancer cases and develop more frequently in men.
+- Head and neck cancers comprise about 3 percent of U.S. cancer cases, and develop more frequently in men than women.

 - About 75 percent of cases of head and neck cancers are associated with the use of tobacco and alcohol.

-- Gender: Men are twice as likely to develop head and neck cancers as women.
+- Gender: Men are at least twice as likely to develop head and neck cancers as women.

-- HPV Infection: The human papillomavirus (HPV) increases risk for some forms of head and neck cancers.
-HPV causes about two-thirds of oropharyngeal cancers.
+- HPV Infection: The human papillomavirus (HPV) increases risk for some forms of head and neck cancers and causes about two-thirds of oropharyngeal cancers.

 - Radiation: Exposure to the head and neck from X-rays or radiation treatment can increase risk.

 - Tobacco: Tobacco use increases risk for all head and neck cancers, especially for those of the oral cavity, hypopharynx, oropharynx, and larynx.